sawyerwatts/Checklists/operations.md

 - Is FinOps desired and applied?
 - Are there any reports that we'd want written?
 - Are there backups?
 3-2-1?
+    - How long are logs needed before being moved to cold storage or deleted?
 - What is the disaster recovery plan?

 ## Recurring Tasks